HITECHCRIME/HC_SG124_Dryspace/README.md

 (We) bring it home (fast) or we dry in space
 Till we done

+Gettin' it done, tough nails through your coffin
-Life runs its own course along the lines of others telling you to stop
+Life runs its (own) course along the lines of others telling you to stop (often)
 Let'em try to touch you with their words of dire that mean nothing to you lot
+Decide for them

 Dryspace, no friction to run
 Dryspace, no friction to run